yokawasa/azping/README.md

 # azping

 azping is a command line tools that reports median latency to Azure regions.
-It is fork of [gcping](https://github.com/GoogleCloudPlatform/gcping).
+It is a fork of [gcping](https://github.com/GoogleCloudPlatform/gcping).

 ```
 azping [options...]